wuchen-huawei/Readme/Java-README.md

 </dependency>
 ```

-The SDK will print the access log by default, every request will be recorded in console like:
+The SDK will print the access log by default, every request will be recorded to the console like:

 ``` shell
 16:53:04.905 [main] INFO HuaweiCloud-SDK-Access - "GET https://ecs.cn-southwest-2.myhuaweicloud.com/v1/077d6a6c19000fdd2f3bc00150080291/cloudservers/detail?offset=1&limit=25" 200 2251 deabe20c14f997a0291fc451a4da16a4